 Our community's leading contribution to environmental stewardship is a testament to bold thinking and consideration of future generations.
-Some 60 years removed from this landmark protection, we face tension OR striking the balance between stasis and evolution.
+Some 60 years removed from this landmark protection, we face tension in striking the balance between stasis and evolution.
 With nearly six million visitors annually, our Open Space experiences the crowds, usage, and erosion similar to that of our most popular National Parks.
 With nearly 6 million visitors annually, we face many of the same challenges our iconic National Parks face.
-These challenges include a backlog of millions of dollars of deferred maintenance, insufficient parking to meet demand, balancing the needs of conservationists and recreationists, and all the while trying to ensure there is equitable access to our public lands.
+These challenges include a backlog of millions of dollars of deferred maintenance, insufficient parking to meet demand, balancing the needs of conservation and recreation enthusiasts, and all the while trying to ensure there is equitable access to our public lands.
 In my time serving on the Board of Directors for the Boulder Open Space Conservancy, we have looked to engage public philanthropy to help fill some of the funding gaps in our Open Space Budget.
 This type of work can be expanded and to make more of a difference, but we need the City to take this issue more seriously.
-How does a community like Boulder, the biggest “small town” in Colorado, keep the smalltown feel of our Open Space and Mountain Parks while still managing to address the impacts of National Park level usage?
+How does a community like Boulder, the biggest “small town” in Colorado, keep the small town feel of our Open Space and Mountain Parks while still managing to address the impacts of National Park level usage?

 As David Attenborough has said, “No one will protect what they don’t know about; and no one will care about what they have never experienced”.